CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

         if (!$stmt) {
             throw new Exception("Unable to insert values in the table.");
         }
-        echo "Successfully inserted values in the table.";
+        echo "Successfully inserted the values into the table.";
     } catch (Exception $e) {
         echo $e->getMessage();
     }